Financial Assistance for Chicago-area Dance Community Professionals

-The Dancers’ Fund provides financial assistance (grants) to dance community professionals dealing with critical health issues creating a significant financial, emergency, or catastrophic hardship.
-Although this program was created in response to the impact of the HIV/AIDS epidemic on the dance community, our mission has now broadened.
-The fund offers assistance in, but not limited to, the following areas: housing, utilities, insurance, medication and travel.
+The Dancers’ Fund provides short-term financial assistance to dance community professionals facing critical health issues which result in a significant financial emergency, or catastrophic hardship.
+Although this program was originally created in response to the impact of the HIV/AIDS epidemic on the dance community, its mission has now broadened.
+The Dancers’ Fund offers assistance with, but is not limited to, costs associated with medical needs such as physician encounters, medical testing, and medication.
+Additional assistance may be provided for home health care, housing, utilities, insurance, and other basic needs when medical circumstances adversely impact the applicant’s ability to work in the dance profession and, in turn, hinders their ability to pay for these necessities.

-Designed to help qualified individuals meet their financial obligations while dealing with their health issues, The Dancers’ Fund is available to Chicago-based, professionally trained working dancers and those whose primary source of income is derived by serving the dance community.
+Designed to help eligible applicants meet their financial obligations while managing critical health issues, The Dancers’ Fund is available to Chicago-area professionally trained working dancers, as well as those whose primary source of income is derived from employment in Chicago’s dance community.

 - Dancers in a professional dance company